-"Occupant" shall mean and refer to any Person lawfully occupying any portion of The Research Triangle Park, including, without limitation, any Owner or Tenant, or any agent, contractor, employee, guest, invitee, licensee, lessce (or sublessee, as the case may be) of any Owner or Tenant.
+"Occupant" shall mean and refer to any Person lawfully occupying any portion of The Research Triangle Park, including, without limitation, any Owner or Tenant, or any agent, contractor, employee, guest, invitee, licensee, lessee (or sublessee, as the case may be) of any Owner or Tenant.

 "Owner" shall mean and refer to the owner(s) as shown on the real estate records of the Appropriate Registry, whether it be one or more Persons, of fee simple title to any Tract within The Research Triangle Park, but shall not mean any Mortgagee, its successors or assigns, unless and until such Mortgagee has acquired title pursuant to foreclosure or deed in lieu thereof; the term "Owner" may include the Foundation, but shall not mean or refer to any Tenant of an Owner.
-In addition, and notwithstanding the foregoing, with respect to any Tract that is subject to an Ownership Regime, the "owners' association" formed thereby shall be the "Owner" hereunder with respect to such Tract for the purpose of providing any written consent or approval required to be obtained from the "Owner" of such Tract, including, without limitation, for the purpose of obtaining the consents and approvals required pursuant to Sections 3 and 4 of Article X hereof.
+In addition, and notwithstanding the foregoing, with respect to any Tract that is subject to an Ownership Regime, the "owners' association" formed thereby shall be the "Owner" hereunder with respect to such Tract for the purpose of providing any written consent or approval required to be obtained from the "Owner" of such Tract and for the purpose of receiving any notice required to be given to the "Owner" of such Tract, including, without limitation, for the purpose of obtaining the consents and approvals required pursuant to Sections 3 and 4 of Article X hereof.